UTSA-CS-3443/Timetable/README.md

 * Creating too long of Todo statements to where they drift off the page.
 * Creating Events with an End Date that is before the Start Date.
 (Program allows the addition of the event, but will not display on Calendar)
 * Creating too many events on one day will start to overlap the colored event tiles from different days below it.
+* Leap years will cause strange behavior, since they are not currently handled.

 ## Authors